amaranth-lang/rfcs/text/0002-interfaces.md

 In this case, `amaranth.lib.wiring.connect(...)` won't help, since an output needs to be connected to an output, and an input to an input.

-An additional function `amaranth.lib.wiring.transpose(obj)` is added to assist in this case.
-It returns a proxy object `obj_transposed` where `obj_transposed.signature` equals `obj.signature.flip()`, and everything else is forwarded identically otherwise.
+An additional function `amaranth.lib.wiring.flipped(obj)` is added to assist in this case.
+It returns a proxy object `obj_flipped` where `obj_flipped.signature` equals `obj.signature.flip()`, and everything else is forwarded identically otherwise.
 So, the `Outer.elaborate` method can be rewritten as:

 ```python
 class Outer(Component):